-If TB disease is suspected or is present, TB Services are to be notified of the staff, and Tuberculosis the staff treated.
-Any personnel with pulmonary TB is to be excluded from the (TB) workplace until cleared by TB Services.
+Tuberculosis (TB) If TB disease is suspected or is present, TB Services are to be notified of the staff, and the staff treated.
+Any personnel with pulmonary TB is to be excluded from the workplace until cleared by TB Services.
 Any active TB must be monitored by TB Services.
-Before starting employment, personnel should be screened by completing a preemployment health assessment for measles, mumps, rubella and varicella.
+Viral rashes Before starting employment, personnel should be screened by completing a pre-employment health assessment for measles, mumps, rubella and varicella.
 Non immune healthcare workers should be offered vaccination unless contraindicated.
 Measles (rubeola)-If suspected, must remain off of work until appropriate test results are known.
 May return to work if they have serological evidence of immunity (i.e. are IgG sero-positive and IgM sero-negative); but must be excluded until 4 days after the appearance of the rash if they develop measles.
 Mumps-If suspected, must remain off work until appropriate test results are known.
-May return to work if they have serological evidence of immunity (i.e. are IqG seropositive and IgM sero-negative).
-If mumps develop, they must be excluded from work Viral rashes for 9 days after the onset of parotid gland swelling or until the swelling goes down.
+May return to work if they have serological evidence of immunity (i.e. are IgG sero-positive and IgM sero-negative).
+If mumps develop, they must be excluded from work for 9 days after the onset of parotid gland swelling or until the swelling goes down.
 Rubella (German Measles)-If suspected, must remain off of work until appropriate test results are known.
 May return to work if they have serological evidence of immunity (i.e. are IgG sero-positive and IgM sero-negative).
+If they have serological evidence of immunity (i.e. are IgG sero-positive and IgM sero-negative).
+If they have serological evidence of immunity (i.e. are IgG sero-positive and IgM sero-negative).
+If they have serological evidence of immunity (i.e. are IgG sero-positive and IgM sero-negative).
 If they develop Rubella, they must be excluded for at least 4 days after the appearance of the rash.
 Chickenpox (Varicella)- if healthcare worker develops Varicella, they must be excluded until all blisters have dried (this usually takes at least 5 days).
-Human Parvovirus B19 (Slapped Face)-does not require exclusion from work, noninfectious once rash develops.
-Viral respiratory tract infections including influenza, Must not come to work while symptomatic.
-Refer to relevant national, state or territory SARS-CoV-2 guidelines for further detail for specific infectious agents. and other viruses (e.g. common colds)
+Human Parvovirus B19 (Slapped Face)-does not require exclusion from work, non-infectious once rash develops.
+Viral respiratory tract infections including influenza, SARS-CoV-2 and other viruses (e.g. common colds) Must not come to work while symptomatic.
+Refer to relevant national, state or territory guidelines for further detail for specific infectious agents.